SoftwareAG/c8y-docs/src/render/guides/microservice-sdk/java/developing-microservice.html.md

 Microservice upload goal is responsible for deploying the microservice to a server.

-We have three options to configure server url and credentials:
+There are three options to configure server url and credentials:

-* settings.xml - maven global configuration placed at ~/.m2/settings.xml
+* _settings.xml_ - Maven global configuration placed at *~/.m2/settings.xml*
-* pom.xml - maven project configuration file
+* _pom.xml_ - Maven project configuration file
-* command line
+* Command line

-All three ways can be used together, i.e. goal partially can be configured in settings.xml and partially in pom.xml.
+All three ways can be used together, i.e. a goal partially can be configured in the _settings.xml_ and partially in the _pom.xml_.
-In case of conflicts, the command line configuration has the highest priority and settings xml configuration the lowest.
+In case of conflicts, the command line configuration has the highest priority and _settings.xml_ configuration the lowest.

 To upload a microservice to the server you need to configure the following properties: